 Please see below in respect of our procedure for dealing with complaints:

-2. Within 5 working days of receiving this letter we will send you a letter acknowledging receipt of your complaint.
+- Within 7 days of receiving this letter we will send you a letter acknowledging receipt of your complaint.
 We will record your complaint in a central register and open a file for the complaint.

-3. A meeting will then be arranged with the person dealing with the matter and their Head of Department to understand the issue that gave rise to the complaint.
-Please note that this investigation may take up to 10 working days in total.
+- Liaising with the person handling your matter and their Head of Department to understand the issue that gave rise to the complaint.

-4. Either Andrew Graves or the Head of Department will then provide you with a detailed written reply to your complaint within 5 working days of this meeting taking place.
+- Either Andrew Graves or the Head of Department will then provide you with a detailed written reply to your complaint within 7 days of this meeting taking place.
 This letter will include options and suggestions to resolve this matter.

-5. At this stage, if you are not satisfied with the outcome you are invited to write to us, whereupon the decision will be reviewed by another Director within 10 working days.
+- At this stage, if you are not satisfied with the outcome you are invited to write to us, whereupon the decision will be reviewed by another Director within 7 days.

 Should it be necessary for us to change any of the timescales highlighted above we will let you know as soon as possible and explain the reasons why.
 If the complaint is made against Andrew Graves himself or if he feels that another Director of the firm is better placed to deal with a particular complaint then the matter will be passed to the appropriate Director.
 You will be informed as to the identity of this Director.